uthoplatforms/utho-docs/content/Linux/create-a-zabbix-action-to-deliver-an-alert-message-to-the-user/index.md

 ---
 title: "Create a Zabbix action to deliver an alert message to the user"
 date: "2023-05-27"
+title_meta: "GUIDE TO Create a Zabbix action to deliver an alert message to the user Centos 7"
+description: "Zabbix actions allow you to define automated responses to specific trigger events.
+This guide details creating an action that sends an alert message to a designated user when a trigger goes into a problem state."
+keywords:  ['Zabbix', 'action', 'alert', 'user', 'notification']
+tags: ["zabbix"]
+icon: "CentOS"
+date: "2024-03-07T17:25:05+01:00"
+lastmod: "2024-03-07T17:25:05+01:00"
+draft: false
+toc: true
+aliases: ['/Linux/create-a-zabbix-action-to-deliver-an-alert-message-to-the-user/']
+tab: true
 ---

 ![Create a Zabbix action to deliver an alert message to the user.](images/Create-a-Zabbix-action-to-deliver-an-alert-message-to-the-user-1024x576.png)